 3 Purpose of processing

 - 3.1.
-We collect, hold and use personal data received by you to match your request for domestic services with ‘eMoppers’, our third-party contractors.
-We will then need to share some of your personal details with designated eMopper to enable them to carry out the service requested.
+We collect, hold and use personal data received from you to match your request for domestic services with ‘eMoppers’, our third-party contractors.
+We will then share some of your personal details with designated eMoppers to enable them to carry out the service requested.

 - 3.2.
 We will not ask you for any information which is not necessary for the particular service we are providing to you.

 - 4.1. “eMoppers” our third-party contractors.

 - 4.2.
 “GDPR” means the General Data Protection Regulation.

 - 4.3.
 “ICO” means the Information Commissioners Office, the governing body for Data Protection in the UK.

 - 4.4.
 “Personal data” means any information relating to a person who can be identified, directly or indirectly, from that information.
 This could include your name, your identification number, location data, online identifier (such as IP address) or to one or more factors specific to the physical, physiological, mental, economic, cultural or social identity of that person.

 - 4.6.
 “Processing” means obtaining, recording, organising, storing, amending, retrieving, disclosing and/or destroying information, or using or doing anything with it.

 - 5.1.
 When we process your personal data, we will do so in accordance with the data protection principles.
 These principles are designed to protect you, and ensure that we: